tonilejo/PythonExercise_Rot13/README.md

 # Python Exercises
-This is a list of exercises I've completed from Codewars, done in the Python:
+This is a list of exercises from Codewars I've completed in Python:
 -----------------------------------------------------------

 1.) **ROT13** - is a simple letter substitution cipher that replaces a letter with the letter 13 letters after it in the alphabet